The Benefits of Vulnerability Discovery and Bug Bounty Programs

 “The Benefits of Vulnerability Discovery and Bug Bounty Programs: Case Studies of Chromium and Firefox” [WWW-23].

-Other relavent works: The 20th Annual Workshop on the Economics of Information Security (WEIS 2021) “On the benefits of bug bounty programs: A study of chromium vulnerabilities” [WEIS21]
+Other relevant works: The 20th Annual Workshop on the Economics of Information Security (WEIS 2021) “On the benefits of bug bounty programs: A study of chromium vulnerabilities” [WEIS21]